carvel-dev/carvel-community/proposals/ytt/002-raw-data-values/README.md

 - YAML comments (i.e. strings prefixed with `#`) are permitted (as well as other features enjoyed by plain YAML)
 - `ytt` annotations (i.e. strings prefixed with `#@`) are _not_ permitted
   - this helps catch cases where a user submits a `ytt` template (e.g. a Data Values Overlay, containing at least the `@data/values` document annotation), and it quietly ignores all directives because the file is treated as a plain YAML.
+  - one can also understand this constraint as a way that this flag behaves exactly like its `--data-value...` siblings: that one can't include "directives" in those other flags, nor can they with this `--data-value-file` flag.
   - when such features are desired, users can employ / integrators can allow Data Values Overlays and direct those inputs to the `--file` flag.

 ### Analysis